Twelfth Doctor: Video games

 Capaldi voices the Lego counterpart of the Twelfth Doctor in the video game, Lego Dimensions, alongside Jenna Coleman and Michelle Gomez as Clara and Missy respectively.
 He also got his own level called “The Dalek Extermination of Earth”, where the Doctor uses the TARDIS to time travel to Central London in the year 2025, where the Daleks have taken over the world and the Doctor has to alter fate with the power of time travel.
 He also lent his voice to the character in the CBBC online game, The Doctor and the Dalek and in the Doctor Who Game Maker on the official Doctor Who site.

 Reception

 Peter Capaldi has received critical acclaim for his portrayal of the Doctor.
-Following the broadcast of "Deep Breath", Euan Ferguson of The Guardian called his performance "wise and thoughtful", while Richard Beech of The Mirror agreed that Capaldi displayed "all the hallmarks of a great Doctor".
-Michael Hogan of The Telegraph felt that Capaldi's portrayal "crackled with fierce intelligence and nervous energy".
+Following the broadcast of "Deep Breath", Euan Ferguson of The Guardian called his performance "wise and thoughtful", while Michael Hogan of The Telegraph felt that Capaldi's portrayal "crackled with fierce intelligence and nervous energy".
 Capaldi's performance in "Listen" was praised with Alasdair Wilkins of The A.V.
-Club stating "Capaldi turns in a suitably fearless performance, reaching his obsessive crescendo as he prepares to meet whatever is waiting for him at the end of the universe".
-His acting in "The Caretaker" was praised with Ceri Radford of The Telegraph noting "Capaldi's ability to mould the character of the Doctor into his own unique intergalactic curmudgeon", alongside Morgan Jeffery of Digital Spy noting "Capaldi's is the most complex and variable take on the Time Lord we've seen since Eccleston".
-Professor Brian Cox noted "he's complex, menacing and vulnerable.
-Exactly what the Doctor should be".
-Musician Marc Almond stated "Peter Capaldi brings back a touch of darkness and ageless mystery to the Doctor that I feel had been missing, as well as a dash of menace and mischief.
-He has some of the abrasiveness of William Hartnell, the stylishness of Jon Pertwee and the eccentricity of Tom Baker – all my favourite Doctors".
-Alison Graham of Radio Times stated "Peter Capaldi is the Victor Meldrew Doctor Who; he's abrasive, acerbic and has no truck with modern life".
-Interviewing Capaldi just weeks before his first episode, he said he was "a more grown-up Doctor" albeit one who is still "mirthful.
-He's serious when he needs to be, but he's still quite comic".
-Patrick Mulkern added "Peter Capaldi simply is the Doctor; the most persuasive since Tom Baker" and described him as "the Scotch-on-the-rocks Doctor – distilled, chilly, stinging on the palate but warming on the way down".
+Club, stating "Capaldi turns in a suitably fearless performance, reaching his obsessive crescendo as he prepares to meet whatever is waiting for him at the end of the universe".
+His acting in "The Caretaker" was praised by Morgan Jeffery of Digital Spy, noting "Capaldi's is the most complex and variable take on the Time Lord we've seen since Eccleston".